 Maggie was appointed CEO in October 2014.
 Her route to the RAF Museum began as a History Undergraduate at the University of Liverpool.
-From there, she has served the museum sector for 25 years.
-Her museum appointments began at the Royal Armouries from where she pursued her career as a social history curator, at Stevenage and Luton.
+From there, she has served the museum sector for 28 years.
+Her museum appointments began at the Royal Armouries from where she pursued her career as a social history curator, museum director and then CEO at Stevenage and Luton.

 For Maggie, museums are learning experiences with transformative power.
 ‘Museums are all about communication… they are about telling people stories; learning from the past to understand our present and inform our future.’

-She describes her appointment to the RAF Museum as an ‘amazing opportunity’ and one that has personal resonance for her.
+She described her appointment to the RAF Museum as an ‘amazing opportunity’ and one that has personal resonance for her.
 Her father had been an RAF serviceman during World War II.

-Her vision for the Museum is that every man, woman and child should share and understand the importance of the RAF.
+Her vision for the Museum is that every man, woman and child should understand and be inspired by the importance of the RAF.

 Volunteers, and their contribution to the Museum, feature greatly in Maggie’s thinking.
 She sees their role as ‘developing and growing’ and describes how she has been ‘bowled over’ by the way volunteers have added to the visitor experience at both sites.
 ‘I want to say thank you to all volunteers and staff for all their involvement and real commitment to the Museum.
 Without peoples’ continued support we cannot achieve all that we need to do.